Favorite Key Lime Pie Recipe

 Be sure to see the recipe card below for the full listing of ingredients, instructions, notes, and estimated nutritional information.

-• Graham Cracker Crust – My homemade crust is delicious and simple to make.
-Do not pre-bake the crust for this pie but chill in the refrigerator according to the crust recipe instructions prior to making this pie.
-If you are short on time, you can use one from the store.
+• Graham Cracker Crust: Simple to make, homemade crust.
+Do not pre-bake crust; chill it in the refrigerator according to the crust recipe instructions before making this pie.

-• eggs – Separate the whites from the yolks, saving both.
-The egg yolks give the key lime pie such richness; the egg whites help to give the pie a lift.
-It alters the texture from a dense, thick custard to a silky, cloud-like confection.
+• Eggs: Separate the whites from the yolks, saving both.
+The yolks give richness; the whites give this pie its silky, cloud-like confection.

-Zest your limes before you juice them.
-(It’s not easy to zest a lime that you’ve already cut and juiced.)
+• Zest your limes before you juice them.
 The zest adds a deeper lime flavor to the pie.
 It’s optional, but I hope you add it because it makes the pie so…zesty!

-Look for the ripe, plump limes.
+• Look for the ripe, plump limes.
 For key limes, dark green ones are not ripe.
-You can leave them on the counter for a few days or place the key limes next to other fruit for a couple of days to allow them to get ripe faster (within a day or two).
+You can leave them on the counter for a few days, or place the key limes next to other fruit for a couple of days to help them ripen faster (within a day or two).
 They begin to yellow as they ripen.

-Roll the limes on a hard surface before juicing.
-This will “soften” the limes and help them to release the juices easier.
+• Roll the limes on a hard surface before juicing.
+This will “soften” the limes and help them release the juices more easily.

 Step-by-Step Instructions

-This recipe calls for my graham cracker crust.
-It will need to chill in the refrigerator according to the recipe instructions prior to filling.
+1. Make the crust: This recipe calls for my graham cracker crust.
+It must chill in the refrigerator according to the recipe instructions before filling.

-Whisk the egg yolk, sweetened condensed milk, lime juices, lime zest, and lemon juice in a large bowl until well-combined.
+2. Combine pie ingredients.
+Whisk the egg yolk, sweetened condensed milk, lime juices, lime zest, and lemon juice in a large bowl until well combined.

+3. Beat egg whites.
 Use an electric mixer to beat the egg whites until they begin to foam.
-Gradually add in granulated sugar and continue to beat until light and fluffy and soft peaks form.
+Gradually add granulated sugar and continue beating until light and fluffy, with soft peaks forming.

-Bake for 15-20 minutes, until lightly browned, and the pie filling just sets throughout.
+5. Bake, then chill.
+Bake for 15-20 minutes, until lightly browned and the pie filling just sets throughout.
 Remove from the oven and chill on a wire rack.
-Lightly cover and place in the refrigerator to chill for at least 8 hours.
+Lightly cover and refrigerate for at least 8 hours to chill.

-Garnish the chilled key lime pie with whipped cream and thin lime slices if you are using them.
+6. Garnish and serve.
+Garnish with whipped cream and thin slices of lime, if using.
 Slice and serve.
 Refrigerate the remaining pie after serving for up to 3 days.

-Closeup of pie with limes and whipped cream on marble countertop ©addapinch.com
+Closeup of pie with limes and whipped cream on marble countertop.

 Frequently Asked Questions